EnergyModelsX/.github/profile/README.md

 ## Acknowledgement

 The development of **EnergyModelsX** has been funded by the Norwegian Research Council in the project [Clean Export](https://www.sintef.no/en/projects/2020/cleanexport/), project number [308811](https://prosjektbanken.forskningsradet.no/project/FORISS/308811).
-The authors gratefully acknowledge the financial support from the user partners Å Energi, Air Liquide, Equinor Energy, Gassco, and Total E&P Norge.
+The authors gratefully acknowledge the financial support from the user partners Å Energi, Air Liquide, Equinor Energy, Gassco, and Total OneTech.